GlistEngine/GlistEngine/README.md

 Glist Engine is a cross platform OpenGL game engine written in C++.

 The engine supports OpenGL 3.3.
-It can be used to develop Windows, Linux and Macintosh games.
-Mobile platforms coming soon.
+It can be used to develop Windows and Linux games.
+Macintosh and mobile platforms coming soon.

 Glist Engine consists of 3 repositories:
 - Glist App